 Phishing is carried out via various means.
 The most common ones are through emails, websites, and over the telephone.

-- Phishing Emails: Emails masqueraded as from a legitimate source is sent to the victim most probably asking for the details mentioned earlier.
+- Phishing Emails: Emails masqueraded as from a legitimate source are sent to the victim most probably asking for the details mentioned earlier.

 - Phishing websites: Websites that look similar to genuine companies or banks are setup that could mislead the victim into entering important details such as the username and password.

 - Phishing phone calls: Calls are made to the victims in the name of a bank or similar institution.
 The victim is made to enter or tell confidential data such as a PIN number.

 Characteristics of Phishing attacks